peacemaker-dev/Local-Fast-Food-PWA/README.md

 ## Contact
 - GitHub: https://github.com/peacemaker-dev
-- For urgent ordering support: use the WhatsApp ordering link provided in the site pages (update the link in contact.html/index.html).
+- For urgent ordering support: use the WhatsApp ordering link provided in the site pages.

 ## Notes
 - Built with HTML5 and CSS3.